henhouseai/henhouse/context/registry.md

 # Henhouse Registry System Architecture

-This document covers the command registry, caching, backend configuration, action modules, and database connection systems that form the core execution layer of the Henhouse system.
+This document covers the command registry, caching, backend configuration, action modules, and backend handlers that form the core execution layer of the Henhouse system.

 ## Table of Contents